-They survived the California fires -- now the crisis is finding housing
+They survived the California fires.
+Now, the crisis is finding housing

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.